inesalves44/AcademicProjects/README.md

 Project | Description | Repository
 --------|------------|------
-snakeGame | This project was the first static website I created it used only HTML, CSS and javascript | [Link](https://github.com/inesalves44/smartMarket) smartMarket | A complete project that passed to create a database, an API and a website using Angular | link
+snakeGame | This project was the first static website I created it used only HTML, CSS and javascript | [Link](https://github.com/inesalves44/smartMarket) smartMarket | A complete project that passed to create a database, an API and a website using Angular | [Link](https://github.com/inesalves44/smartMarket)

 <h2 id="sql">SQL databases</h2>
 this section references projects created with SQL server databases.